 Take an example.
 Say, suppose you want to measure current blood pressure levels in a population.
 1000 people will be selected randomly from that population.
 It is also called a cross section of that particular population range).
 Now, their Blood Pressure will be measured.
 Their height, weight and other health factors will also be noted.

-This cross sectional data provides you a snapshot of that population.
+This cross sectional data provides you with a snapshot of that population.
 This data will only provide the current proportion of the Blood pressure levels.
-On the basis of just one cross sectional ample, you can’t judge whether the rate of Blood pressure raising is low or high.
+On the basis of just one cross sectional sample, you can’t judge whether the rate of Blood pressure raising is low or high.
 But, it will surely give you an idea of the scenario.

 Another cross sectional data example can be a cross sectional study performed on the variations of ice cream flavours at a particular store and how people are responding to those flavours.
 You can also obtain cross sectional data from a list of grades scored by a class of students on a particular test.

 Data collected on sales revenue, sales volume, expenses for the last month and number of customers at a particular coffee shop.
 This is also a type of cross-sectional data.
-If you expand your data collection process to involve daily sales revenue and expenses over a span of time of few months, you will now be having a time series for costs and sales.
+If you expand your data collection process to involve daily sales revenue and expenses over a span of time of a few months, you will now be having a time series for costs and sales.

 Cross Sectional Data vs. Time Series Data